 By cleverly coding information, you can retrieve data on any selected group of contacts.

-5.1 Break the data in each segment down into categories and sub-categories, and give each one a code.
+5.1 Break the data down into categories and sub-categories, and give each one a code.

 - The first level of categories might divide your contacts into customers, prospects, influencers and others.